139bercy/pypel/README.md

 ## Tests
    - move to the project's root directory `pypel` then run `pytest --cov=. tests/`
    - to generate a html report for easier reading, run `pytest --html=tests/reports/report.html`
+   - to assert the library installation isnt broken, use dockerfile : `docker build -t pypel .` from the project's root directory, then `docker run pypel`

 ## Run with docker